VictorCyprien/solana-dao-program/README.md

 - All functions verify that the transaction signer has the proper authority
 - The SOL price is validated to be within reasonable bounds to prevent manipulation
 - For proposals, the program validates that start time is after the current time and end time is after start time
-- For votes, the program validates that the vote is one of the allowed values ("yes", "no", or "abstain")
+- For votes, the program validates that the vote is one of the allowed values ("for" or "against")
 - The program checks if the creator has sufficient funds for transaction fees

 ## Error Handling